 What does this mean?
 This means that during pregnancy, the number of hairs that fall out is reduced and they not only continue to grow in the hair follicles but also increase in diameter (become thicker), resulting in a hormonally induced appearance of new hair growth on various parts of the body such as the abdomen, lower back and thighs [6], which can become a major problem for women during pregnancy.

-If you're an IPL user, you may be wondering if you can continue using your IPL device during pregnancy to remove all the new hair that's expected during this time.
+If you're an IPL user, you may be wondering if you can continue using your IPL device during pregnancy to remove all the new hair that's expected to grow during this time.
 Let's get to the bottom of it.

 What is IPL and how does it work?